Estuary Reflexology Exeter

 "Professional excellence guaranteed from our reflexologist"Prices & Booking

-Sue is a full member of the Association of Reflexologists meaning she has met the strictest standards for professional excellence in reflexology practice along with commitment to ongoing practitioner development.
+Our reflexologists are fully insured and members of the Association of Reflexologists.
+This means that they meet the strictest standards for professional excellence in reflexology practice with a commitment to ongoing practitioner development.

 What to expect from a Reflexologist?

 Information leaflet from the association of reflexology.

 Here at the Estuary Clinic, Topsham, Exeter our reflexology practitioners pride themselves on their clinical experience and continued development in the field of reflexology.

 We offer the best relaxing treatment possible to enhance and support your physical, mental and emotional well-being.

 Reflexology can be a very effective way in promoting relaxation to help combat daily stresses.

 Daily stresses can have dramatic affects on our physical and emotional well being.
 This may present as disturbed sleep, poor motivation, low mood to increased susceptibility to illness.